71emj/compare/README.md

 Compare is a zero-dependency library that evaluates complex case matching.
 Compare have features supporting evaluations made by passing expression in the form of string(s), array, and function as "case(s)" as well as end-of-evaluation callback and individual case callbacks(optional).

-<strong>note on naming: </strong>naming is pretty much settled at this point, minor changes might applied to method names but should stay consistent to current naming pattern.

 ## Features
 * Basic name-value matching similar to switch.
 * Multiple case matching, supporting || and && operators.